 An Official Website of the Commonwealth of Kentucky

-Water hyacinth (Eichornia crassipes) is a free-floating plant that can grow to a height of 3 feet.
-The dark green leave blades are circular to elliptical in shape with a thick root system.
+Water hyacinth (Eichhornia crassipes) is a free-floating plant that can grow to a height of 3 feet.
+The dark green leaf blades are circular to elliptical in shape with a thick root system.
 Water hyacinth is a very aggressive invader and can form thick mats.
-Each floating plant consists of several spongy leaf stalks that are bulbous and inflated at base; leaves are arranged in rosettes and are spade-shaped and curled upward on the sides.
-The plant roots are feathery and finely-divided.
-Water hyacinth have big, showy, light purple to violet flowers.
-The wind will push plants together, forming thick mats along the shoreline and on calm days, plants may scatter.
-When grouped along shoreline, water hyacinth resembles frog's bit or american spongeplant, but hyacinth plants are never rooted.
+Each floating plant consists of several spongy leaf stalks that are bulbous and inflated at the base; leaves are arranged in rosettes and are spade-shaped and curled upward on the sides.
+The plant roots are feathery and finely divided.
+Water hyacinth has big, showy, light purple to violet flowers.
+The wind will push plants together, forming thick mats along the shoreline and, on calm days, plants may scatter.
+When grouped along the shoreline, water hyacinth resembles frog's-bit or American spongeplant, but hyacinth plants are never rooted.

 Water hyacinth can be removed from the pond by cutting it out.